 1. Smart Aid for Blind.

 1.1.3.
 Aswani v.t -14

 2. Sign language glove with speech synthesizer.

 2.1.5.
 DEVAPRASAD K K-56

-I would be happy to talk to you if you need my assistance in your research or whether you need bussiness administration support for your company.
+I would be happy to talk to you if you need my assistance in your academic or research.

 Department of Applied Electronics and Instrumentation.

 You can find me at my office located at first floor of Dept. of Applied Electronics and Instrumentation GEC Kozhikode.